Summary

 Notes on safety rating

-As the Cupra Leon is effectively a performance version of the SEAT Leon, Euro NCAP have decided to use the same safety test for both cars.
+As the Cupra Leon is effectively a performance version of the SEAT Leon, Euro NCAP decided to use the same safety test for both cars.
 They conducted some additional whiplash tests on the Cupra Leon, but concluded that the results were the same as the SEAT, and awarded the Cupra a five-star rating.

 Eco rating